MtnViewJohn/DrawBoy/README.md

 **DRAWBOY_DOBBYTYPE**

-Indicates whether the loom has a positive dobby (positive or +) or a negative dobby (negative or -).
+Indicates whether the loom has a positive dobby (positive or +), a negative dobby (negative or -), or a virtual positive dobby (virtual).

 **DRAWBOY_DOBBYGENERATION**

-Indicates whether the loom has a Compu-Dobby I, II, III, or IV interface.
+Indicates whether the loom has a Compu-Dobby I, II, III, or IV/4.5 interface.
 Accepted values are 1 to 4.

 **DRAWBOY_ASCII**